SAP/cloud-security-services-integration-library/java-security-test/README.md

 # SAP CP Java Security Test Library

 ## Description
-This library complements the `java-security` project with testing utilities.
-It includes for example a `JwtGenerator` that generates JSON Web Tokens (JWT) that can be used for JUnit tests, as well as for integration testing.

- > By default the generated token is Base64 encoded and signed with a generated RSA key.
+The project `java-security-test` offers utility to write JUnit tests of applications secured with [java-security](../java-security) without access to a real identity service instance.
+To this end, it starts a [WireMock](https://wiremock.org/) server running on `localhost` that is pre-configured with stubbed responses, e.g. for the JWKS or OIDC endpoints.
+That server can be used in service configurations of both IAS or XSUAA instead of a real service instance.

+To test the security layers of the application, custom JSON Web Tokens (JWT) with the chosen properties and claims can be generated with a [JwtGenerator](./src/main/java/com/sap/cloud/security/test/JwtGenerator.java).
+The tokens issued by JwtGenerator are signed with a key that fits the stubbed JWKS provided by the mock server to validate the signature.

+In addition, for easier testing of Java EE servlets, an optional [Jetty application server](#jetty-application-server) can be started.
+It is pre-configured with a security filter that only accepts valid tokens.

 ## Requirements
-- Java 8
+- Java 17
 - maven 3.3.9 or later
-- JUnit 4, 5
+- JUnit 4 or 5

 > If you use spring-boot-starter-test, you might be facing json classpath issues.
-See the [Issues](#Issues)
+See the [Troubleshooting](#Troubleshooting)
 > section for more information.

 ## Configuration